Curio Cards

-Curio Cards are collectible digital artworks located on the Ethereum blockchain.
-Created in 2017, Curio Cards are commonly viewed as the first digital art collectibles on the Ethereum blockchain.
-In October 2021, a complete collection of Curio Cards, including the card "17b" misprint, was sold for ETH393 ($1,267,320) at the Christie's Post-War to Present auction.
+Curio Cards are non-fungible tokens on the Ethereum blockchain.
+They were initially created in 2017 to raise money for a group of seven different artists.
+Renewed interest in NFTs, coinciding with a cryptocurrency bubble, lead to a complete collection of Curio Cards being sold for ETH393 ($1,267,320) at the Christie's Post-War to Present auction in October 2021.

 Background

-The Curio Cards concept, developed by Travis Uhrig, Thomas Hunt, and Rhett Creighton, launched on May 9, 2017.
-Curio Cards feature multiple sets of 30 unique cards that profile artwork by seven different artists.
-Curio Cards is colloquially considered to be the first collection of NFT artworks on the Ethereum blockchain.
+Curio Cards were developed by Travis Uhrig, Thomas Hunt, and Rhett Creighton, and launched on May 9, 2017.
+At launch, they cost $1 each, which was paid to the artists.
+Curio Cards feature multiple sets of 30 unique digital images by seven different artists.
+Curio Cards are colloquially considered to be the first collection of NFT artworks on the Ethereum blockchain.
 On October 1, 2021, a complete collection of Curio Cards, including the digital misprint "17b", was sold by an anonymous seller for $1.2 million at Christie's Post-War to Present auction held in New York.
 This was the first Christie's auction where bidding was conducted solely using Ethereum cryptocurrency.